daniel-nagy/transporter/packages/core/README.md

 ): (...args: Args) => Return
 ```

 Takes a function as input and returns a memoized version of the same function as output.
-This is the preferred way of adding values to the cache.
+Using a memoized function is the preferred way of adding values to the cache.

 ##### Example